 According to the terms of deed of gift, normal endowment funds are resources contributed to the Foundation, which must be maintained permanently by the Foundation.
-These funds are reported in the Statement of Financial Position as a direct increase in Net Assets.
+These funds are recognized as revenue of the endowment fund in the current period.
 The Foundation distinguishes between endowment funds specifically directed towards the operating expenses of the Foundation and/or directives decided by the Foundation, "Central" and all other directives "Donor-Advised".
 The Foundation also distinguishes between a special type of endowment fund, which is termed "Agency" endowment funds.
 Agency endowment funds are permanent or long-term investments made by a charity, which the Foundation invests in the market and manages on behalf of the charity.
 These special type of endowment funds are reported separately from the other endowment funds in the Statement of Financial Position.
 Distributions of income are made from the earnings, without touching the original contribution or principal.
 The charity has essentially invested its own funds in setting up a charitable endowment.
 Earnings from the Agency fund are distributed as grants to the charity annually; supporting its programs and services in the long term.